mm-camelcase/featureflags-awsappconfig/README.md

 ## How AppConfig works in your application

 ### Vanilla behavior
-The application set up an client side AppConfig session and intermittently polls for updates to feature flag data.
+The application setup a client-side AppConfig session and intermittently polls for updates to feature flag data.
 When the
-- response returns data, the server side data has been updated and your app should reflect that
+- response returns data, the server-side data has been updated and your app should reflect that
 - response is empty, you already have the latest data

 ### AppConfig integrated with AWS messaging